 The Small TOJI Room Long Stay rental is one of the best places to stay in Beppu.
-It’s a small room, but it’s clean and comfortable, and it comes with a private bath.
+It’s a small room, clean and comfortable, with a private bath.

-There is much to see and do in Beppu, so be sure to put it on your itinerary when planning your next trip to Japan.
-Whether you are looking for a relaxing getaway or an action-packed adventure, Beppu has something for everyone.
+The city of Beppu has much to see and do, so be sure to put it on your itinerary when planning your next trip to Japan.

 1. Take a hike through the Hells of Beppu

 If you’re looking for adventure and stunning views, hiking in the Hells of Beppu is a must-do.
 The nine craters in this area are located northeast of the city and can be accessed by foot, car, or bus.
 The trails vary in difficulty, so you don’t need to be an expert hiker to enjoy it, and the views of the steaming vents and sulfur-covered landscape are spectacular.